 Ezra 3.
 Worship was restored in Jerusalem and the restoration of the Temple began to great rejoicing, but also weeping.

 Ezra 4.
-There arose resistance to building the Temple, and the rebuilding of Jerusalem was successfully opposed (for a while).
+The resistance to building the Temple was great, and the rebuilding of Jerusalem was successfully opposed (for a while).

 Proverbs 8 praises the excellence of Wisdom.